Great Chapter Books and Classic Books for 7 Year Olds

 "Mrs. Frisby, a widowed mouse with four small children, is faced with a terrible problem.
 She must move her family to their summer quarters immediately, or face almost certain death.
 But her youngest son, Timothy, lies ill with pneumonia and must not be moved.
 Fortunately, she encounters the rats of NIMH, an extraordinary breed of highly intelligent creatures, who come up with a brilliant solution to her dilemma.
 And Mrs. Frisby in turn renders them a great service."

 George's Secret Key to the Universe

-This is actually part of a series of three books written by Stephen and Lucy Hawking.
+This is actually part of a series of four books written by Stephen and Lucy Hawking.
 The books have both fiction and nonfiction portions.
 The nonfiction will be too difficult for many 7 year olds.
 But most will probably love the fiction story about the adventures of George and his friend Annie.
 Annie's dad is a scientist who created a computer called Cosmos.
 Cosmos can open up "doorways" that allow the kids to go anywhere they want in the universe.
 The other two books are George's Cosmic Treasure Hunt and George and the Big Bang.
 The books should be read in order.
 These books are a great way to teach some science in a fun way.

 What Katy Did

 What Katy Did is about a 12 year old girl named Katy Carr.
 She is a tomboy, who is always getting into trouble.
 She is also ambitious and hopes to do great things some day.
 A terrible accident makes her an invalid.
 Her 4 year recovery gradually teaches her lessons about being good and caring.
 This book was set in a time when girls were expected to be lady-like.
 Katy first fights against that but later ends up accepting that role.